avaucher/avaucher.github.io/index.md

 # About me

-Staff Research Scientist in Chemistry and Machine Learning at IBM.
+I'm a staff research scientist at IBM Research Europe in Zurich, Switzerland.
+I studied Chemistry at ETH Zurich and completed my Ph.D. in the group of Markus Reiher, also at ETH Zurich, where my research concentrated on interactive approaches for quantum chemistry.
+After my PhD, I devoted my research to applications of artificial intelligence in chemistry, first at BenevolentAI, and then at IBM Research.

-I have a strong background in computing and substantial interest in research and new technologies.
+I have a strong background in computing and enjoy learning about and applying new technologies.

 Feel free to check out my [GitHub](https://github.com/avaucher) or [Twitter](https://twitter.com/acvaucher) accounts for more details on my work.